Ubuntu EE CPU Installation With Tarball

 omnisql query, and generate a Bar chart using Immerse.

-OmniSci ships with two sample datasets of airline flight information collected in 2008.
+OmniSci ships with two sample datasets of airline flight information collected in 2008, and a census of New York City trees from 2015.

-- To install the sample data, run the following
+- To install sample data, run the following

 cd $OMNISCI_PATH sudo ./insert_sample_data